Tongue tie is a condition that you’re born with.

 The direct cause of tongue tie is currently unknown.

-Usually the lingual frenulum (tissue underneath the tongue) separates prior to birth, which allows your tongue a free range of motion.
+In typically developing babies, the lingual frenulum separates prior to birth, which allows your tongue a free range of motion.

 With tongue tie, the lingual frenulum does not separate and remains attached to the bottom of your tongue at birth.